MOscity/sensor-data-sync/README.md

 Skip rows before header / first row of datas.
 If a header is provided (!=None), one additional line will be skipped.

-- TimeFormat : 'Format = %%d.%%m.%%Y %%H:%%M:%%S'
+- TimeFormat : 'Format = %%d.%%m.%%Y %%H:%%M:%%S', or 'DateTime_2Column_CustomFormat = %%Y-%%m-%%d %%H:%%M:%%S' etc.
 Time Format for the time datas.
 See above.

 - TimeColumn : ''
 Column name with the time units.
 Use None to use first column.
+Use ['Column1', Column'2] if 2 date-time columns given.
 If provided, use exact name of the time/index column.

 - plotkey : ''